 People were bringing little children to [Jesus] in order that he might touch them. . . .
 And he took them up in his arms, laid his hands on them, and blessed them (Mark 10:13a, 16)

-Safe Haven Risk Management includes two levels:
+Safe Haven Child Protection Process includes two levels:

 - A screening process to assure that all persons working with children and/or vulnerable adults can provide a healthy and safe environment and can provide a God-caring relationship.

 - A training component that equips all staff and volunteers with skills that will help us be sensitive and alert to abusive situations and a loving response.

 By screening and training we witness to our care for children and vulnerable adults and the message, “We value Everyone.”

 To whom do these policies apply?

 These policies apply to all staff and volunteers serving in Knox’s youth or Children and Family Ministries as well as our preschool programs.